Synopsis

 Vulnerability Information

-CPE: p-cpe:/a:zte:cgsl_main:dnsmasq, cpe:/o:zte:cgsl_main:6, p-cpe:/a:zte:cgsl_main:dnsmasq-utils
+CPE: cpe:/o:zte:cgsl_main:6, p-cpe:/a:zte:cgsl_main:dnsmasq, p-cpe:/a:zte:cgsl_main:dnsmasq-utils

-Required KB Items: Host/local_checks_enabled, Host/ZTE-CGSL/release, Host/ZTE-CGSL/rpm-list, Host/cpu
+Required KB Items: Host/local_checks_enabled, Host/cpu, Host/ZTE-CGSL/release, Host/ZTE-CGSL/rpm-list

 Exploit Ease: Exploits are available